jadzeidan/user-guides/docs/bitbox02/Getting-started/setup.md

 ![alt text]({{site.baseurl}}/assets/images/BitBox02_wizard/step5.png  "BitBox App")

 ### Step 6: Create your wallet backup
+After the device password is set, the BitBox will create a backup of your wallet and safe it on the microSD card.
+To start that process click "Create Backup".

+Your BitBox02 will then ask you to confirm today's date as that is needed for the backup file.

+> The backup file on your microSD card is not passowrd protected, unless you use the advanced passphrase feature (link).
+That means should someone find your microSD card they can steal your funds.
+Therefore you should **make sure that you store it in a secure location.**

 ![alt text]({{site.baseurl}}/assets/images/BitBox02_wizard/step6.png  "BitBox App")

+If you want, you can create multiple backups on multiple microSD cards.
+To do so follow this guide(link).

+You can at any point check that you still have a valid wallet.
+To do so follow this guide (link).

 ### Step 7: Start stacking sats

+Great!
+Your BitBox02 is ready to use.
+Please make sure that you store your backup on your microSD card in a secure location.
 ![alt text]({{site.baseurl}}/assets/images/BitBox02_wizard/step7.png  "BitBox App")